-The is a lap chole case.
+This is a lap chole case.
 (Miller & Zois has two verdicts in these cases this year totaling $2 million.
 We know these cases all too well.)
 Plaintiff went to the emergency room because of severe stomach pain.
-After waiting for 2 hours in the emergency room, Plaintiff decided to leave without seeing a doctor.
-His stomach pain got worse and 11 days later Plaintiff went back to the emergency room.
+After waiting for 2 hours in the emergency room, Plaintiff left without seeing a doctor.
+His stomach pain got worse and, 11 days later, the Plaintiff went back to the emergency room.
 This time he waited and was diagnosed with an inflamed gallbladder.

 The defendant surgeon performed laparoscopic surgery to remove Plaintiff’s gallbladder.
 The surgery became very complicated, the doctor said, because advanced scarring had caused Plaintiff’s colon and gallbladder to bind together.
 Defense lawyers in lap chole cases always make this type of argument.
 Adhesions, scarring, abnormal anatomy… we hear it in almost every case.
-In this case, unlike many, there might have been some truth to it.
+Here, unlike many, there might have been some truth to it.
 But it does not absolve the doctor of the obligation to know where she is cutting before she cuts.
 It is that simple.
-So, anyway, the Doctor was able to remove the gallbladder.
+So, anyway, the Doctor could remove the gallbladder.
 But he immediately noticed signs of injury to Plaintiff’s nearby organs.
-Plaintiff was transferred to University of Maryland Medical Center where it was discovered that his hepatic artery had been lacerated and the artery had to be removed.
+Plaintiff was transferred to the University of Maryland Medical Center where it was discovered that his hepatic artery had been lacerated and the artery had to be removed.

 This is probably true.
 But the obvious problem with this defense was that it was based on actions by Plaintiff that occurred well before he came under the Doctor’s care.
 Plaintiff’s counsel repeatedly tried to block the defense but the Circuit Court allowed defense counsel full use of it.
 The jury eventually ruled in favor of the Doctor, specifically on the issue of contributory negligence.
 Plaintiff’s counsel appealed arguing that it was both improper and prejudicial for the Circuit Court to allow the contributory negligence defense.